 Q: Am I able to learn in my own car?

 A: Yes, you can.
 However you need to have your first lesson in one of our cars for your instructor to assess your driving abilities.
-If your instructor deems you safe to drive your own car you can have your next lesson in your own car as long as it complies with RMS regulations for learner vehicles and is fully insured.
+If your instructor deems you safe to drive your own car you can have your next lesson in your own car as long as it complies with TfNSW regulations for learner vehicles and is fully insured.